 - Your motor nerves link up with your muscles.
 Electrical impulses that pass along these nerves stimulate your muscles to move.

 - Your autonomic nerves are nerves that carry information to your organs and glands.
 They help to control some of your bodily functions that are not consciously directed.
 For example, the regular beating of your heart, your breathing, your intestinal movements, sweating, salivation, your blood pressure, etc.

 What is peripheral neuropathy?

-Peripheral neuropathy is when there is damage to one or more of your peripheral nerves.
+Peripheral neuropathy is a term which describes damage to one or more of your peripheral nerves.
 The damage means that the messages that travel between your central and peripheral nervous system are disrupted.

 Peripheral neuropathy can be divided into: